Finally visited my first Sprouts Farmer’s Market last week at their Greenville Grand Opening and it did not disappoint!

 History of Sprouts

-Initially, a family owned produce stand in southern California, Sprouts has grown to almost 300 locations but still focuses on value, farm-fresh produce and health-conscious products.
+Initially, family-owned produce stand in southern California, Sprouts has grown to almost 300 locations but still focuses on value, farm-fresh produce, and health-conscious products.

 The store’s signature Sprouts Brand products are designed to offer high-quality items at a lower cost, according to the company.